 The Gain Select bit selects the 32x gain instead of the 20x gain and the 8x gain instead of the 1x gain when the Gain Select bit is written to one.

 • Bit 5 - Res: Reserved Bit

-This bit is a reserv ed bit in the ATtiny261/461/861 and will always read as zero.
+This bit is reserved and will always read zero.

 • Bit 4 - REFS2: Reference Selection Bit